 The place suddenly felt too crowded as soon as more vans arrived.
 It was getting really hard to move without bumping into people.

-Afterward, it was time for a 2-hour morning hike
+Afterwards, it was time for a 2-hour morning hike